smizell/api-changelog/README.md

 API Changelog is an [OpenAPI Specification Extension](https://github.com/OAI/OpenAPI-Specification/blob/f1852bd4bd89bf96ed929179f9f52cfa6621accb/versions/3.0.0.md#specification-extensions) for describing how and when your API will change.
 It's meant to capture plans and changes so you can generate changelogs, communicate future features to consumers, show what's been deployed to production, and improve the overall design process.

+## Resources

+There are additional resources for reading to go beyond the overview and specification below.

+- [Design Considerations](./design-considerations.md) - a more in-depth look at why some of the decisions were made and how this extension is intended to be used
+- [Example OpenAPI Document](./example-openapi.json) - a simple example of how this extension might be used

 ## Overview

 The API Changelog extension focuses on three main areas of the OpenAPI document.